3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 CREATE PUBLICATION P_main_P2 FOR TABLE main_shard2 WITH (NOPUBLISH DELETE);
 ```

+By not publishing DELETE events, it allows to the administrator the capability of having
+different retention policies between nodes and the source database.
+This is pretty useful
+for saving storage purposes on the master, keeping also a more maintenable table size.
+Queries against archiving can be done directly on the nodes or through the proxy implementation
+mentioned forward.

 By the current state of the last commits on PostgreSQL, Logical Replication does not support
 filtering by column content as [pglogical][2] tool does.
 Even tho is possible to filter by
 event statement, which still quite useful for our purpose (`NOPUBLISH|PUBLISH`).